diegorezm/school_app/school/README.md

 **Request:**
 - HTTP Method: `GET`
 - Endpoint: `/user`
-- Description: To login a user
+- Description: To get the information from the user token

 **Response:**
 - Status Code: 200 (OK)